zack-shoylev/devsite/source/_posts/2014-02-17-exploring-jclouds-a-python-developers-point-of-view.markdown

 , exitStatus=0}
 ```

 So there you go.
-Again the purpose of using Groovy here is to learn jclouds in a Java context.
+Again the purpose of using Groovy here is to learn jclouds
-You can of course explore jclouds with Jython and JRuby but hopefully this will
+in a Java context.
+You can of course explore jclouds with Jython and JRuby but
-give the Python/Ruby developer yet another option when exploring and hacking for profit.
+hopefully this will give the Python/Ruby developer yet another option when
+exploring and hacking!